saikumarmk/website/urara/universe-of-units/+page.md

 - Have yet to pass enough units: This is the normal message if you lack the prerequisites for a unit.
 Appears in most places.

 - Not enough passed credit points: Some units require `x` credit points before you can enrol in them.
-Some mandate `y' credit points from faculty `z`.
+Some mandate `y` credit points from faculty `z`.
 This appears less often, but there are 360 occurrences.

 - Not enough enrolled credit points: Only appears once, but seems to be similar to the above, EDF5019